Skip to main content

 • Decide which panel best suits the needs of your patient and/or their family.

 • R68 Huntington disease.
-This panel should be used if Huntington disease is the suspected diagnosis.
+This should be used if Huntington disease is the suspected diagnosis.
 It involves short tandem repeat (STR) testing for the trinucleotide repeat expansion in the HTT gene.
+This test can only be requested by specialists in neurology, psychiatry and clinical genetics.
 If the result is negative, you may wish to consider other panels depending on the patient’s clinical presentation.

-• For tests that do not include whole genome sequencing, such as R68, you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms.
+• R68 does not use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms.

 • Information about patient eligibility and test indications were correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.